phpstan/phpstan/website/src/_posts/phpstan-1-9-0-with-phpdoc-asserts-list-type.md

 This extension type can be used simply to hardcode a set of classes.
 But it can also be used [to read custom PHPDocs](/developing-extensions/reflection#retrieving-custom-phpdocs) or class attributes.

-I'm sure that Jiří Pudil himself will take advantage of it in [his custom package](https://github.com/jiripudil/phpstan-sealed-classes) that adds a `#[Sealed]` attribute!
+I'm sure that Jiří Pudil himself will take advantage of it in [his custom package](https://github.com/jiripudil/phpstan-sealed-classes) that adds a `#[Sealed]` attribute! *UPDATE: And he already did in 1.0.0!*

 Type refactoring has begun!
 --------------------